coder-hxl/x-crawl/README.md

 For more fingerprint options, you can go to the corresponding configuration to view.

 In the above example, the interval time is set in both **Application Instance Configuration** and **Advanced Configuration**, then the interval time of **Advanced Configuration** will prevail.
-If the viewport is set in **Advanced Configuration** and **Detailed Target Configuration**, then the second target is to set the viewport, which will be based on the viewport of **Detailed Target Configuration**.
+If the viewport is set in **Advanced Configuration** and **Detailed Target Configuration**, then the second target will be based on the viewport of its **Detailed Target Configuration**.

-### Interval time
+### Interval Time

 The interval time can prevent too much concurrency and avoid too much pressure on the server.

-The crawling interval is controlled internally by the instance method, not the entire crawling interval is controlled by the instance.
+The crawling interval is controlled by the crawling API itself, not by the crawler instance.

 ```js
 import xCrawl from 'x-crawl'